 In my attempts to recreate the crêpes parmentier from Paris, I lacked some of the tools one would use in a restaurant devoted to the dish.

 I use a large non-stick pan with very good results.
-My crêpes are approximately 10-inches in diameter, which is still smaller than the one in Paris.
+My crêpes are approximately 8-to-9-inches in diameter, which is still smaller than the one in Paris.
 They are more than large enough to fold around my filling.

 How to make the buckwheat crêpe batter